futurice/spiceprogram/_includes/contracts.md

 Some considerations
 -------------------

-The contractual terms should withstand juridically.
+The contractual terms must hold legally.
 For this we will need to have a lawyer review.

-However, they must also be clear and intuitive enough for the commoners to understand.
-If the text reads like scary legalese, no customer will sign.
+However, they must be clear and intuitive enough for the commoner to understand.
+If the text reads scary legalese, no customer will sign.
 This was confirmed by our colleague Olli-Pekka Saksa, a salesman by trade and inclination, while we briefly discussed this subject with him.

-Our juridically inclined colleague Olli Jarva suggested that we could perhaps have a wider term and a narrower term.
+Our juridically un-challenged colleague Olli Jarva suggested that we could perhaps have a wider term and a narrower term.
 This seems reasonable; if the customer has doubts about the wider term, we can fallback on the narrower and still accomplish some things of wonder.

 What we create, we will share with the world - that goes without saying.
 But I do like saying it.
 The licensing term probably has to be CC0, or "No Rights Reserved", since we can't really assume that other companies in our line of business could give us appropriate credit on their contracts...
 We sure don't mind if you do!

 Pre-study
 ---------

 An extensive study (Google and two pints of beer) suggests that good contractual terms for this purpose are not easily available in the internet.
 In fact we didn't really find anything that would work.
 We kind of assumed this might be the case in Finnish, but could not find any in English either.
-That's all the more reason to create something ourselves.
+All the more reason to create something ourselves.

 First draft
 -----------

 Here goes, version point one!

 > Fixes and enhancements to any open sourced components used by the project and created as part of the project work, can be published under the same license by the developers, to ascertain the changes will be merged to any future versions of the component.
 This will make subcomponent upgrades easier and reduce the cost of maintaining the solution.
 The act of publishing the fix or enhancement is considered normal project work.

 > This includes potential changes to the fix or enhancement requested by the maintainers of the open sourced component, prior to accepting and merging the contribution.

 Well that wasn't so hard.
-Thirty minutes by one uni-drop-out That's a pretty solid contract term, right?
+Thirty minutes by a layman.
+That's a pretty solid contract term, right?

 WRONG.
 It is THE WORST.
-Well maybe not the worst, but perhaps I should have stayed in the university.
+Well maybe not the worst, but perhaps I shouldn't have dropped out of the university.

 Let's dissect, shall we...

-Review started with our contributor extraordinary, Mr Jarva, M.Sc.
+Review started with our already introduced contributor extraordinaire, Mr Jarva, M.Sc.
 (Tech.).

 * First chapter is confusing, it gives the impression that everything is included
 * Upstream is a common term, should maybe be used